rmp-up/wp-di/README.md

 ```

 with as much config files as you like.
-Those shall return an array like the following.
+Those could return an array like the following.

 ## Features